-Lung Cancer is a malignant tumor originating in lung tissues, primarily from uncontrolled growth of cells lining in the air passages.
-It ranks as a leading causes of cancer deaths worldwide, often linked to genetic damage in lung cells.
+Lung cancer is a malignant tumor originating in lung tissues, primarily from uncontrolled growth of cells lining the air passages.
+It ranks as a leading cause of cancer deaths worldwide, often linked to genetic damage in lung cells.

 Definition

-Defination :- Lung Cancer is a type of cancer that begins in the tissues of the lungs, typically in the cells lining the air passages.
+Definition: Lung cancer is a type of cancer that begins in the tissues of the lungs, typically in the cells lining the air passages.
 It occurs when lung cells develop genetic mutations, causing uncontrolled growth and tumor formation.
 Without intervention, these tumors can spread within the lungs and metastasize to other parts of the body.

 Causes

-Causes:- The primary cause is cigarette smoking, which damage DNA in airawy cells; others factors include secondhand smoke, air pollution, radon gas, asbestos, and workplace chemicals.
-Genetic mutations accumulate enabling unchecked cell growth.
+Causes: The primary cause is cigarette smoking, which damages DNA in airway cells; other factors include secondhand smoke, air pollution, radon gas, asbestos, and workplace chemicals.
+Genetic mutations accumulate, enabling unchecked cell growth.
 Factors like urbanization, biomass cooking, and lower ambient temperatures show associations in global studies.

 Main Types